The biggest challenges facing digital marketers today

 Rowles summarises this as being a key moment in the marketing landscape, and one that requires a re-evaluation of our approach to learning: “This rapid pace of change means a simple process of ‘one-off’ training is no longer fit for purpose.
 You can no longer expect to sit on your current skill set and progress.
 Skills need to be updated on an on-going basis, and a culture of ongoing learning needs to be developed by organisations and adopted by individuals.
 Culture is an essential element of the solution to any skills gap, as simply providing learning opportunities and training does not necessarily lead to its adoption and usage.”

 Do you want to take control of your personal development?
 Explore CIM’s virtual training courses, covering all aspects of digital marketing.
-Book a course by 31 July 2021 and receive 10% off and if you’re a CIM member enjoy an additional 15% off your booking.
+Members can now enjoy an exclusive 15% discount at checkout, so book today.

 - 0 views